FP&A Salary Guide Based on Experience

 Performance and Management Reporting

-Ad hoc analysis and reporting are a common responsibility of an FP&A team.
-They are the go-to group for analysis, forecasting, and modeling at both the enterprise and business unit levels.
+Ad hoc analysis and reporting are typical responsibilities of an FP&A team.
+They are the go-to group for analysis, forecasting, and modeling at enterprise and business unit levels.

 They are considered in-house experts in both historical financial performance and forecasting future performance using common and ever-changing variables.

-Now that we have outlined the general role and function of the FP&A team, let’s dive into the typical FP&A roles and important information that you’re likely most interested in – the fpa salary range, typical profile, and time spent at each level.
+Now that we have outlined the general role and function of the FP&A team, let’s discuss the typical FP&A roles and important information that you’re likely most interested in—the FP&A salary range, typical profile, and time spent at each level.

 1) FP&A Internships

-A financial analyst internship is a great starting place if you’re in post-secondary or a new grad considering a career move into FP&A. You’ll get an idea of what a career as an FP&A analyst will be like, and you’ll have connections and experience to land a permanent job when you’re ready.
+A financial analyst internship is a great starting place if you’re in post-secondary or a new grad considering a career move into FP&A. You’ll get an idea of what a career as an FP&A analyst will be like.

-However, make sure when you’re looking and applying for an FP&A internship, it’s a financial analyst role within an FP&A team.
-Why?
-Because financial analyst is a broad term that may come with varying duties depending on the company and industry.
+However, make sure when you’re looking and applying for an FP&A internship that it’s a financial analyst role within an FP&A team.
+Financial analyst is a broad term that may come with varying duties depending on the company and industry.

 2) FP&A Analyst

 An FP&A analyst is typically a role for junior analysts or intermediate analysts.
-However, FP&A Analysts will often have one to three years of professional experience before their FP&A Analyst role.
-Responsibilities may include:
+However, FP&A analysts will often have one to three years of professional experience before their FP&A analyst role.

 • Creating or updating financial planning models, often using Excel.